Rm-lee/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+  Client-side routing happens all on the clients browser only one initial load is needed recieving all routes, where as server side is the client requesting a route and being served this individual route from the server for every page

 - [ ] What does HTTP stand for?

+  Hypertext transfer protocol

 - [ ] What does CRUD stand for?

+  Create Read Update and Delete

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  Http post can be used for Create, http get can be used for read, http put used for update

 - [ ] Mention three tools we can use to make AJAX requests.

+  fetch,axios,request

 ## Project Set Up